-- Only one course graded SAT/UNSAT may be used to fulﬁll RSEA course requirements.
+- In addition to RSEA 200, only one other course graded SAT/UNSAT may be used to fulﬁll RSEA course requirements.

 - Only one "RSEA 300: Thesis Writing and Research" course, satisfactorily completed, may be used to fulﬁll RSEA course requirements

-- As of January 22, 2018, RSEA G1 students are not allowed to take a TIME course.
-Should a G2 student wish to take a TIME course, he or she must obtain a note from his or her Faculty Advisor that states the reason for a TIME course and expressly gives approval of it.
+- RSEA G1 students are not allowed to take a TIME course.
+Should a G2 student wish to take a TIME course, they must obtain a note from their Faculty Advisor that states the reason for a TIME course and expressly gives approval of it.
 The note must be addressed to the RSEA program and can be sent electronically to the Program Administrator.

 Students should consult their faculty advisors and the RSEA Director of Graduate Studies regarding their proposed course of study.